Search

 —————————————-

-After the flood, G-d’s wrath is softened – at the very least by the sign of the rainbow as a reminder, if need be.
-Therefore when He sends a destructive disaster upon a part of the world, or even upon a single person, it is not only for the purpose of punishment.
-There is always an aspect of good that is also included and accomplished, even though it may be temporarily hidden from the eyes of most people.
-Also see also our page A Moral Code to Unite All Mankind, which includes the Rebbe’s teaching that “Hence, everything that occurs in the world, even the apparent bad, such as natural disasters, must ultimately have redeeming good.”
+G-d’s wrath is softened after the flood – at the very least by having the rainbow as a reminder, if need be.
+Therefore, when He sends a destructive disaster upon part of the world, or even one person, it’s not only as a punishment.
+There is always an aspect of good that is included, although it may be temporarily hidden from most people.
+See A Moral Code to Unite All Mankind, including the teaching that “everything that occurs in the world, even the apparent bad, such as natural disasters, must ultimately have redeeming good.”

-For example, in the past 15 years or so, we have see many unusually destructive natural disasters in the world, and the international response to this, led by the United States, has been to send full-scale ARMED FORCES resources to HELP the victims and to help them rebuild.
-The Rebbe said that this was part of the beginning of the fulfillment of the prophecy in Isaiah 2:4, “And they shall beat their swords into plowshares, and their spears into pruning hooks.”
-The Rebbe also said this was beginning to be fulfilled when the U.S. and the former Soviet Union ended their nuclear arms race, and funds previously dedicated to building nuclear weapons were diverted to improving agricultural capabilities.
+In the past few decades, there have been unusually destructive natural disasters.
+The international response to this, led by the U.S., has been to send large-scale ARMED FORCES resources to HELP the victims to survive and rebuild.
+The Rebbe said that this was part of the beginning of the fulfillment of the prophecy (Isaiah 2:4), “And they shall beat their swords into plowshares, and their spears into pruning hooks.”

 Comments from a Noahide visitor

 “I understand this at my level much better now, and I see how right the explanation is.
 Thanks a lot.
 I see examples of this in our own time.
-For example, the great tsunammi in the Indian Ocean brought out a lot of good in the senses which the Rebbe mentioned.
-It also brought out to the world the existence of a paedophile town in Sri Lanka, and some other sex-industry atrocities in Thailand and other Asian countries, regarding the children, which now are being corrected thank G-d!”
+For example, the great tsunami in the Indian Ocean brought out a lot of good in the senses which the Rebbe mentioned.
+It also brought out to the world the existence of a pedophile town in Sri Lanka, and some other sex-industry atrocities in Thailand and other Asian countries, regarding the children, which afterwards were being corrected, thank G-d!”